 Expiration & Resurgence

 This brings us to today, and to the revival that the movement seems to be experiencing.
-The influence of the Arts and Crafts movement and of Morris himself are both ubiquitous; the 2014 exhibition the National Portrait Gallery dedicated to him, the interior design magazine articles referencing him and, of course, the evergeen thriving of Morris & Co., still up and running over 150 years after its founding, are only a few examples.
+The influence of the Arts and Crafts movement and of Morris himself are both ubiquitous; the 2014 exhibition the National Portrait Gallery dedicated to him, the interior design magazine articles referencing him, and of course, the evergreen thriving of Morris & Co., still up and running over 150 years after its founding, are only a few examples.

 This soothing, persistent presence of nature is characteristic of the Arts and Crafts movement.
 It is also what makes its designs a go-to when decorating contemporary domestic interiors.
 The original surge of the movement was in retaliation to the industrial revolution that preceded it.
 Perhaps the increase in its pull nowadays is because of the highly digitalized and individualized times we are living in, combined with the harsh realities of modern city life.
 William Morris’ designs are a calming presence, creating a natural and complimentary flow with everything else in the home.
 They feel nostalgically anachronistic, like an item out of a grandma’s house, yet, at the same time, incredibly modern and necessary decoration for any contemporary house.

 The interiors of our homes are the most vulnerable of places – it’s where our psyche goes to rest.
-In our current circumstances, being ordered to suddenly work from home shouldn’t make us feel restless.
-If anything, it should encourage us to look at art more, and consider interior design as an art in itself.
+Spending time at home should encourage us to look at art more, and consider interior design as an art in itself.
 Besides, there can be nothing more relaxing than reinventing the spaces we inhabit with designs that mimic nature.
 Remember this adage by William Morris: “Have nothing in your house that you do not know to be useful or believe to be beautiful.”